 Michelle’s love for art was only eclipsed by her passion for entrepreneurship.
 She pursued initiatives in marketing communications, learning, technical writing, and process improvement.
 Building a new house in mid-town Toronto proved to be the perfect opportunity to add a dedicated studio.
 “Every day before heading to the office, I would paint for a couple of hours in my studio.
 It invigorated my soul for the day and gave me purpose!”
 However, the paints were set aside for a few years when Michelle pursued graduate and post graduate studies.

 After retiring to rural southeastern Ontario, Michelle picked up her brushes again.
-And, most days Michelle can be found in her studio experimenting with new mark-making tools, funky textures, and expressive colours.
+Most days Michelle can be found in her studio experimenting with new mark-making tools, funky textures, and expressive colours.